Namibia: Languages

 Most of the white population speaks English, Afrikaans or German.
-More than a century after the end of the German colonial era, German continues to play a role as a commercial language.
 As a home language, Afrikaans is spoken by 60% of the white community, German by 32%, English by 7% and Portuguese by 4–5%.
 Geographical proximity to Portuguese-speaking Angola explains the relatively high number of Portuguese speakers; in 2011 these were estimated to number 100,000.

 Health

 Life expectancy at birth is estimated to be 64 years in 2017 – among the lowest in the world.

 Namibia launched a National Health Extension Programme in 2012 deployment 1,800 (2015) of a total ceiling of 4,800 health extension workers trained for six months in community health activities including first aid, health promotion for disease prevention, nutritional assessment and counseling, water sanitation and hygiene practices, HIV testing and community-based antiretroviral treatment.

 Namibia faces a non-communicable disease burden.
 The Demographic and Health Survey (2013) summarises findings on elevated blood pressure, hypertension, diabetes, and obesity: